shaibad/shorten_url/README.md

 Get URL:
 Navigate to: http://localhost:8080/7PQTO2E

-Response for URL that doesn't exist:
+Response for a URL that doesn't exist:
 ```json
 {"Message":"Url not found","Status":"Error"}
 ```